David has been in touch with his HO scale multi level layout.

 Ken from Pa, USA”

-A big thanks to Dave and Ken.
+A big thanks to Dave for sharin his HO scale multi level layout, and to Ken too.

 I thought Dave’s solution was very clever – I do like seeing how you all solve the issues that this hobby throws up.